swarup-p/bandgap-ref-on-sky130/README.md

 <!-- Pre-Layout Schematics and Simulations -->
 ## Pre-Layout Schematics and Simulations

-Install XSCHEM to run schematics and simulation files in this repo.
+Install XSCHEM to run schematic and simulation files in this repo.
 XSCHEM has a version that supports Sky130 pdk, please follow set up steps mentioned in this video, https://xschem.sourceforge.io/stefan/xschem_man/video_tutorials/install_xschem_sky130_and_ngspice.mp4

 After installation, navigate to XSCHEM work directory, for example,